csquared/IMGKit/README.md

 * Commit, do not mess with rakefile, version, or history.
   (if you want to have your own version, that is fine but bump version in a commit by itself I can ignore when I pull)
 * Send me a pull request.
 Bonus points for topic branches.

+## Testing

+Make sure the tests pass in the following ruby versions:

+  - 1.8.7-p370
+  - 1.9.2-p290
+  - 1.9.3-p194

+You can simply

+    $ rbenv-install <version>
+    $ rbenv shell <version>
+    $ bundle
+    $ bundle exec rake

+For each version

 ## Copyright